 This is the procedure you must follow to put a rebuilt vehicle back on the road.

 To put a rebuilt vehicle back on the road, there is a multi-stage procedure you must follow, including a technical appraisal and a mechanical inspection.
-Only then can the vehicle be declared road-ready.
+Only then can the vehicle be declared roadworthy.

-The following rebuilt vehicles do not have to be approved before they are put back on the road:
+The following rebuilt vehicles do not have to undergo a technical appraisal and mechanical inspection before they are put back on the road:

 Rebuilt vehicle from outside Québec

 The buyer must have the vehicle inspected at a mechanical inspection centre to obtain:

 If you wish to repair a severely damaged vehicle in order to put it back on the road, you must keep a rebuilding record as you carry out the repairs.
 The rebuilding record must be provided when you apply to have your rebuilt vehicle declared roadworthy using the form entitled Demande de certification d’un véhicule reconstruit (in French only).